aimeos/aimeos-docs/src/typo3/customize.md

 trans
 : The new translation for the original string.
 This can be also an array, if one or more plural forms are necessary.

+!!! warning
+    The original string is **case sensitive** so it makes a difference if you use "Basket" or "basket"!
+Always use the same string as used in the template or source code.

 ## Singular translations

 A simple singular translation to English: